Camilla Parker-Bowles' net worth and everything the Queen Consort owns

 Camilla’s mother, Rosalind Cubitt, also came from money.
 Cubitt’s great-grandfather increased the family fortune by building London’s Mayfair, Pimlico and Belgravia.
 They were well-known aristocrats of their time.
 Camilla’s maternal grandmother, Sonia Cubitt, was one of the daughters of Alice Keppel — the mistress of King Edward VII.

 Her family ties ensured that Camilla was born and raised in relative prosperity.
-And according to a 1995 report by The Independent, one of Camilla’s grandparents from her mother’s side left her around GBP 500,000 (or USD 790,000 at the time).
+And according to a 1995 report by The Independent, one of Camilla’s grandparents from her mother’s side left her around USD 790,000 at the time.

 Not much is known about how Camilla used this money or if it was made part of a trust fund — as the Queen Mother did for her grandchildren, including Prince William and Prince Harry.
 But her inheritance from the grandparent is what constitutes a substantial part of Camilla’s personal fortune.